XiaoZzzhong/SETGF/README.md

 ## Backgroud and Significance

-●    With the rapid proliferation of multimodal content—such as text, audio, and video—on social media and short video platform multimodal sentiment analysis (MSA) has emerged as a vital research direction in the field of artificial intelligence.
-Despite notable  advancements in multimodal dataset construction and fusion strategies, MSA continues to face two fundamental challenges.
+●    With the rapid proliferation of multimodal content—such as text, audio, and video—on social media and short video platforms, multimodal sentiment analysis (MSA) has emerged as a vital research direction in the field of artificial intelligence.
+Despite notable advancements in multimodal dataset construction and fusion strategies, MSA continues to face two fundamental challenges: the effective fusion of heterogeneous modalities and collaborative learning under modality imbalance.
+Besides, the inherent distributional differences between modalities often lead to conflicting or unstable results during fusion, significantly hindering the accuracy of sentiment prediction.

 ## The Framework